 - Weekly Health and Safety check walks conducted by the safeguarding governor, headteacher and site supervisor and daily checks undertaken by the site supervisor

 - Relationship and Sex Education Policy

-- Year 6 Bikeability and road safety awareness workshops for other year groups
+- Year 6 Bikeability and year 2 'step outside' road safety awareness workshops

 - Fire awareness visits from the local fire service and fire drills